-  - Many 16 x 7 garage doors will be designed with a pair of single 8-foot garage door bays, separated by a central post or column.
-Many home builders do not consider this a structural necessity, but a style and price choice for the homeowner.
+- Many 16 x 7 garage doors are designed with a pair of single 8-foot garage door bays.
+These bays are separated by a central post or column.
+Many home builders do not consider this a structural necessity, but rather offer a style choice for the homeowner.

 - One double door can be more visually prominent than two single doors.

-- Two single doors and one double door have comparable prices, but two single doors each need a garage door opener, while a double door requires only one opener, offering some cost savings.
+- Two single doors and one double door have comparable prices.
+Two single doors will each need a garage door opener.
+A double door requires only one opener, which can mean less of an upfront investment.

-Custom garage doors can offer door height of 10 feet or more to accommodate large vehicles such as certain kinds of trucks, recreational vehicles or vehicles with tall roof racks.
-They can also be made to fit garages of unusual dimensions that may not accommodate standard garage door sizes.
+Custom garage doors can offer a door height of 10 feet or more.
+This higher height can accommodate large vehicles such as trucks, recreational vehicles or vehicles with tall roof racks.
+They can also be made to fit garages of unusual dimensions where standard garage door sizes don't work.

-The thickness of residential garage doors can dictate the cost of a door as well as how well it is insulated.
-Not all garages need insulation, so compare price against how you plan to use your garage.
+The thickness of residential garage doors can determine how well it is insulated.
+Not all garages need insulation, so weigh price against how you plan to use your garage.

-- Steel garage doors can have panels of as little as 1/8 inches and be the most cost-effective, but offer little insulation.
+- Steel garage doors can have panels that are 1/8 inches thick.
+They can be the most cost-effective, but offer little insulation.

-- Insulated doors have 1/4 to 1/2-in. foam insulation on the inside of the steel panels.
+- Insulated doors have 1/4 to 1/2 inches of foam insulation on the inside of the steel panels.

-- Well-insulated doors have two panels with 1 to 1 1/2-in. thick layers of foam sandwiched between them.
+- Well-insulated doors have two panels with 1 to 1 1/2 inches of foam sandwiched between them.